 Over time, we've developed and refined a simple model that outlines the conditions that must exist for employees to engage in an online resource.
 For each condition we've also identified some key signals that can inform you whether or not the condition is being met.

 It's a model that's been tested, researched and refined.
-We're an evidence-driven organisation, so we carry out a great deal of quantitative and qualitative research to establish what works in an online world.
+We're an evidence-driven organization, so we carry out a great deal of quantitative and qualitative research to establish what works in an online world.
 The main reason I can write down any of this with confidence is that we've experimented heavily, made some mistakes and learned from them.

 Before looking at our model in any detail, there's a critical pre-condition to discuss without which no clever initiatives or tactics will work.